sgugger/SwiftData/README.md

     data on average, which reduces the amount of computation required to process a batch.

-  - To do that, we sort each group of K*batchsize samples before dividing it into K batches.
+  - To do that, after randomization, we sort each group of K*batchsize samples before dividing it into K batches.